 TGax Editor: Change the paragraph below of this subclause as follows (#CID 16425):

 A TWT scheduling AP that sets the TWT Setup Command subfield to Reject TWT shall indicate the TBTT at which the periodic broadcast TWT will be terminated by setting the value of the Broadcast TWT Per-sistence subfield to indicate the number of TBTTs that remain until the broadcast TWT schedule is termi-nated.
 The broadcast TWT schedule terminates at the next TBTT that follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence subfield for that broadcast TWT schedule equal to 0.
+A TWT scheduling AP may terminate the membership of a TWT scheduled STA in all broadcast TWTs by transmitting a TWT Teardown frame with the Teardown All TWT field set to 1.(#16425)

 27.7.3.3 Rules for TWT scheduled STA